Alloys based on aluminum

 - aluminum predominates by weight for each of the other chemical elements;

 - aluminum content does not exceed 99,00 %.

-Alloying element – This metallic or non-metallic element, which is controlled within certain upper and lower limits for the purpose of imparting certain special properties to the aluminum alloy .
+- metallic or non-metallic element, which is controlled within certain upper and lower limits.
+It is introduced into an aluminum alloy to give it certain special properties .

 Doping in aluminum alloys

 The most important alloying elements, which are used to convert the aluminum alloys with special properties - and wrought, and foundries (of course, in different quantities) – are:

 - magnesium (Mg),

 The effect of, for example, copper content in aluminum alloy on its mechanical properties shown 1.

 Figure 1- The effect of alloying an aluminum alloy with copper on mechanical properties

 Iron in aluminum alloys